0 hidden charges. 0 forex

 Feeder Funds for the Win

 The value of investing via feeder funds lies in that they are a convenient way of acquiring exposure to foreign investments.
-This is evident because there’s no cap on the amount you can invest and the taxation policies that apply are clear from the get-go.
+This is evident because there's no cap on the amount you can invest, and the applicable taxation policies are clear from the get-go.

 Do You Even LRS, Bro?

-The LRS or the Liberalised Remittance Scheme has been brought forth by the Reserve Bank of India, allowing Indians to send up to USD 250,000 within a single financial year.
+Regulatory authorities brought forth the LRS or the Liberalised Remittance Scheme, allowing Indians to send up to USD 250,000 within a single financial year.
 While this method of foreign investment has been fairly popular among high-net-worth individuals for a while now, it has been opened up further by several broking firms.
-These firms have made it easier for all investors to get a taste of US stocks trading from India by entering agreements with leading foreign brokers.
+These firms have made it easier for all investors to sample US stocks trading from India by entering agreements with leading foreign brokers.

 US Stock Market Timings – IST Edition

-As an investor or trader located in India, you would need to note that NYSE and NASDAQ open at 8 PM and close at 2:30 AM as per IST.
+Say you're an investor or trader located in India.
+You must note that NYSE and NASDAQ open at 8 PM and close at 2:30 AM as per IST.
 However, while daylight saving time is active (i.e., between the second Sunday in March right up to the first Sunday of November), the US stock market opening time in India is 7 PM IST and closing time is 2:30 AM IST.

 Fawning Over FAANG – Five US Stocks Worth Noting

-Five American technology companies that got the global markets abuzz form the acronym FAANG.
-This acronym is used to collectively refer to Meta (FB), Amazon (AMZN), Apple (AAPL), Netflix (NFLX) and Alphabet (GOOGL).
+Five American technology companies that got the global markets abuzz from the acronym FAANG.
+This acronym is used to collectively refer to Meta (FB), Amazon (AMZN), Apple (AAPL), Netflix (NFLX), and Alphabet (GOOGL).

 Trader, Investor, Buyer Beware

-Before you get excited to invest or trade in US stocks from India, it is vital to be aware of the following considerations.
+Before you get excited about investing or trading in US stocks from India, you must be aware of the 2 following considerations:

-If you are uncertain about the taxation that applies to dividends and capital gains on short-term and long-term investments, investing in US stocks in India can be tricky.
-Any dividends drawn from American market companies within a financial year are taxed at 25 per cent.
+• Investing in US stocks in India can be tricky if you are uncertain about the taxation that applies to dividends and capital gains on short-term and long-term investments.
+Any dividends drawn from American market companies within a financial year are taxed at 25 percent.

-Long-term gains (i.e., on stocks held for over 24 months) are taxed at 20 per cent in India while having no tax implications in the US.
-As far as short-term gains are concerned (i.e., on stocks held for under 24 months), taxation occurs under your tax slab as per the Income Tax Department.
+• Long-term gains (i.e., on stocks held for over 24 months) are taxed at 20 percent in India while having no tax implications in the US.
+Regarding short-term gains (i.e., on stocks held for under 24 months), taxation occurs under your tax slab as per the Income Tax Department.

-Tax withheld in the U.S can be offset by a tax liability in India.
-In simpler words, suppose you get a dividend of $100 from a company you invested in, a tax rate of 25% is deducted.
+• A tax liability in India can offset tax withheld in the US.
+In simpler words, suppose you get a dividend of $100 from a company you invested in — a tax rate of 25% is deducted.
 You then receive $75.
-Now, in India, you will be taxed on $100 and let's assume the amount to pay is $35.
-Since your $25 is already deducted, that can be offset against $35 and you will only have to pay $10 as tax.
-This is because of the DTAA agreement in place, you can claim a credit of $25 on your tax return.
+Now, you will be taxed $100 in India, and let's assume the amount to pay is $35.
+Since your $25 is already deducted, that can be offset against $35, and you will only have to pay $10 as tax.
+It's because of the DTAA agreement in place, that you can claim a credit of $25 on your tax return.

-An important area not to be forgotten is that the value of the Indian Rupee impacts your earnings within the US markets to the US dollar.
-The past few years have witnessed the price of the Indian Rupee fall from 4 per cent to 5 per cent.
+• An important area not to be forgotten is that the value of the Indian Rupee impacts your earnings within the US markets to the US dollar.
+The past few years have witnessed the price of the Indian Rupee fall from 4 percent to 10 per cent.
 Meaning investors must bear the risks associated with currency fluctuations.

 Frequently Asked Questions